cdoorenweerd/PyCOIStats/README.md

 ### Script functions

-For each script, run `python script.py -h` for usage instructions.
+For each script, run `-h` for usage instructions.

 - `aln_summary.py` outputs count and proportion of variable and parsimony informative sites to screen.